Hands-on experience & professional development

 - Ensure that the mentor can participate in orientation (June 1) and either the midterm (July 14) or the final presentation event (August 11).

 - Be available for 2-3 planning calls with us and provide two brief written updates on the Fellow’s progress over the course of the summer.

 - Actively connect with other Fellows and partners throughout the network.

-- Provide the Fellow with an adequate workspace, computer, phone, travel funds and other necessary resources and contacts required for the successful completion of the project.
+- Provide the Fellow with a computer and other necessary resources and contacts required for the successful completion of the project.
 If the Fellow has a disability, the partner organization will make reasonable accommodations.

 - Provide and receive feedback at the end of the Fellowship term.